ammarhakim/postgkyl/README.md

 # Changelog

+* 2017/04/05
+       - Flags `-p` and `-y` have been deprecated.
+       - Plotting of multiple files/components has been added.
+For example, the following command will produced 4 lines:

+	 `gplot file1 file2 -c1 -c2

+       - Image output file is now set with the flag `--saveAs`.
+Flag `--save` is no longer necessary when the output file is set.

 * 2017/04/04
        - `project` method of the Interp classes now returns only `numpy` array of 1D coordinate fields instead of